klacourse/MODA_GC/README.md

 for each user subtype "experts (exp), researchers (re), Non-experts (ne)" and phase (if available).
 Main outputs generated :
-    -a tall (.mat) vector of the score averaged across scorers -a tall (.mat) vector of the GC spindle events (1 means spindle and 0 means no spindle) -a text file (.txt) of the list of the GC spindle events (start index and duration) -a tall (.mat) vector of the EEG time series scored (extracted blocks concatenated)
+    -Annotation files (.txt) with the GC spindle events for each subject used -a tall (.mat) vector of the score averaged across scorers (concatenation of the 750 blocks scored) -a tall (.mat) vector of the GC spindle events (1 means spindle and 0 means no spindle) -a text file (.txt) of the list of the GC spindle events (start index and duration)

 The package has been developed on Linux 16.04 with MATLAB R2018b (no toolbox is needed unless you want to run in parallel).

 ## What will I find in this code package?